416 Ilam Road, Fendalton, Christchurch 8052

 During treatment, Osteopaths utilise a variety of gentle treatment techniques, which could include mobilisation of joints and soft tissues, joint manipulation, massage, and muscle energy stretches.
 Treatment plans are always tailored specifically to the patient and are generally suitable for pregnant ladies, children, adults, and the elderly.

-Osteopaths work closely with other registered healthcare providers; including GPs, surgeons, midwives, and counselors in order to provide the best care to their patients.
+Osteopaths work closely with other registered healthcare providers, including GPs, surgeons, midwives, and counsellors, in order to provide the best care to their patients.

 Osteopaths are also registered ACC treatment providers.
 You do not require a referral from your GP to receive ACC-covered treatment.
 Osteopathic treatment is also covered by some private health insurers.